 Then we’re not even talking about the team in a different time zone!

 When people receive information affects how they read and understand that content.
 This makes it quite a powerful tool in a communicator’s arsenal.
-Here are some steps to unleash its full potential:

 Knowing what information needs to go out will give you a timeline to plan communications effectively.
 Most communication plans have a calendar format to schedule messages by date, go the extra step, and include time.
 This will be especially useful if you have teams based in different time zones!